AloySobek/override/level00/walkthrough.md

 ## Exploit

-We've seen how binary just compares out input password with hard-coded one inside binary without hash or something.
+We've seen how binary just compares our input password with hard-coded one inside binary without hash or something.
 We can just use this passwords, haha.

 ### Getting .pass